Laboratory-CCPS/collision-filter-mpc/README.md

 \end{bmatrix}
 $$

-    These are the target velocities sent to the system.
+&nbsp;These are the target velocities sent to the system.

 * **Continuous System Dynamics** $\dot{x} = f(x, u)$: